$97.02 Million in Sales Expected for Global Net Lease, Inc. (NYSE:GNL) This Quarter

-On average, analysts expect that Global Net Lease will report full-year sales of $381.73 million for the current fiscal year, with estimates ranging from $380.77 million to $382.70 million.
-For the next year, analysts anticipate that the business will post sales of $398.49 million, with estimates ranging from $386.45 million to $410.54 million.
-Zacks’ sales calculations are a mean average based on a survey of research firms that follow Global Net Lease.
+According to Zacks, analysts expect that Global Net Lease will report full year sales of $381.73 million for the current year, with estimates ranging from $380.77 million to $382.70 million.
+For the next financial year, analysts expect that the business will report sales of $398.49 million, with estimates ranging from $386.45 million to $410.54 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of research firms that follow Global Net Lease.

-Global Net Lease (NYSE:GNL) last issued its quarterly earnings results on Thursday, November 4th.
-The financial services provider reported $0.02 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.41 by ($0.39).
+Global Net Lease (NYSE:GNL) last released its quarterly earnings data on Thursday, November 4th.
+The financial services provider reported $0.02 earnings per share for the quarter, missing the consensus estimate of $0.41 by ($0.39).
 Global Net Lease had a return on equity of 0.35% and a net margin of 1.52%.
-During the same period in the previous year, the business posted $0.46 EPS.
+During the same quarter last year, the business posted $0.46 EPS.

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, January 18th.
-Investors of record on Thursday, January 13th were paid a $0.40 dividend.
-The ex-dividend date of this dividend was Wednesday, January 12th.
-This represents a $1.60 annualized dividend and a yield of 11.42%.
-Global Net Lease’s payout ratio is currently -571.41%.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, January 18th.
+Shareholders of record on Thursday, January 13th were given a $0.40 dividend.
+This represents a $1.60 annualized dividend and a yield of 11.43%.
+The ex-dividend date was Wednesday, January 12th.
+Global Net Lease’s dividend payout ratio (DPR) is -571.41%.

-Hedge funds have recently bought and sold shares of the company.
-ProShare Advisors LLC raised its position in shares of Global Net Lease by 2.8% during the 2nd quarter.
-ProShare Advisors LLC now owns 27,512 shares of the financial services provider’s stock worth $509,000 after purchasing an additional 742 shares during the period.
-Van ECK Associates Corp increased its position in shares of Global Net Lease by 21.6% during the 3rd quarter.
-Van ECK Associates Corp now owns 4,708 shares of the financial services provider’s stock valued at $75,000 after purchasing an additional 835 shares during the period.
-Albert D Mason Inc. boosted its stake in shares of Global Net Lease by 1.7% during the 3rd quarter.
-Albert D Mason Inc. now owns 50,154 shares of the financial services provider’s stock worth $803,000 after acquiring an additional 859 shares in the last quarter.
-Cetera Advisors LLC boosted its stake in shares of Global Net Lease by 5.7% during the 3rd quarter.
-Cetera Advisors LLC now owns 15,919 shares of the financial services provider’s stock worth $255,000 after acquiring an additional 865 shares in the last quarter.
-Finally, Amalgamated Bank boosted its stake in shares of Global Net Lease by 1.9% during the 3rd quarter.
-Amalgamated Bank now owns 48,066 shares of the financial services provider’s stock worth $770,000 after acquiring an additional 909 shares in the last quarter.
+Institutional investors have recently bought and sold shares of the company.
+Koshinski Asset Management Inc. bought a new position in shares of Global Net Lease in the third quarter valued at approximately $56,000.
+Eagle Bay Advisors LLC boosted its holdings in shares of Global Net Lease by 150.0% in the third quarter.
+Eagle Bay Advisors LLC now owns 2,000 shares of the financial services provider’s stock valued at $32,000 after acquiring an additional 1,200 shares in the last quarter.
+Kozak & Associates Inc. bought a new stake in Global Net Lease during the third quarter worth approximately $33,000.
+Ellevest Inc. boosted its holdings in Global Net Lease by 51.0% during the fourth quarter.
+Ellevest Inc. now owns 4,098 shares of the financial services provider’s stock worth $63,000 after buying an additional 1,384 shares in the last quarter.
+Finally, Van ECK Associates Corp boosted its holdings in Global Net Lease by 21.6% during the third quarter.
+Van ECK Associates Corp now owns 4,708 shares of the financial services provider’s stock worth $75,000 after buying an additional 835 shares in the last quarter.
 Institutional investors and hedge funds own 69.16% of the company’s stock.

 Global Net Lease, Inc engages in the as a real estate investment services.
 It is focused on acquiring a diversified global portfolio of commercial properties, with an emphasis on sale-leaseback transactions involving single tenant, mission critical income producing net-leased assets across the U.S., Western, and Northern Europe.